ranganath-kn/Digital-Portfolio/README.md

 Web Portfolio Application with ReactJS Framework

 # Prerequisites
-- NPM for using the application in
+- NPM for using the application

 # Notable Files/Folders
 src/assets - This Folder contains all the required images, fonts used for the application